 The chief investigators of this project are Dr Joerg Henning and Dr Rachel Allavena.

-pathology.
-Dr Allavena’s primary research interests include the pathology and causes of mortality of Queensland koalas and the development of novel immunotherapeutics for the treatment of cancer in dogs.
+of Queensland koalas, fatal envenomations in companion animals, and the development of novel immunotherapeutics for the treatment of cancer in dogs.